mitsuhiko/lucumr/2015/4/28/unintended-affordances.rst

 is no way around it.
 It's something that we as developers like very much because it just “makes sense” to us.
 But it does not come for free.

-First of all encryption cannot stand on it's own, it needs the concept of trust.
+First of all encryption cannot stand on its own, it needs the concept of trust.
 The most common form of encryption these days is SSL where the user does not really have much of a choice in defining trust.
 The trust there is acquired by giving someone at a specific (private!) institution